Rapporteur reads a favorable opinion on the proposal that creates benefits in an election year | Policy

 - Brazil Aid: expansion from R$ 400 to R$ 600 per month and forecast and registration of 1.6 million new families in the program (estimated cost: R$ 26 billion);

-- Self-employed truck drivers: creation of a “voucher” worth R$ 1 thousand (estimated cost: R$ 5.4 billion);
+- Self-employed truck drivers: creation of a R$ 1 thousand “voucher” (estimated cost: R$ 5.4 billion);

 - Gas Assistance: Increase of R$ 53 for the value of a cylinder every two months — the current average price of a 13-kilo cylinder, according to the ANP, is R$ 112.60 (estimated cost: R$ 1.05 billion);